 Happily, there is no common wedding ring myth or superstition that implies anything less than good fortune, no matter how these two rings are worn together – or not.
 Some women are eager to wear their engagement ring as often as possible, even after the wedding: it’s not hard to see why they’d be excited to keep showing off their stone.
 If you’re considering wearing your engagement ring and wedding ring together, you’ll have several options:

-Left Hand Wedding Ring, Right Hand Engagement Ring: Rather than the hassle of wearing two rings that may or may not sit flush with one another on a single finger, some brides simply switch hands.
+- Left Hand Wedding Ring, Right Hand Engagement Ring: Rather than the hassle of wearing two rings that may or may not sit flush with one another on a single finger, some brides simply switch hands.
 Before the wedding ceremony, a bride may switch her engagement ring to the ring finger of the right hand, leaving the left-hand ring finger free for her wedding band.
-This way, she gets to enjoy her bridal jewelry every day without feeling like her rings are sliding or rubbing against one another.
+By wearing a right hand ring and her wedding band on her left hand, she gets to enjoy her bridal jewelry every day without feeling like her rings are sliding or rubbing against one another.

 On the contrary, if you’d prefer to wear your wedding ring alone, you’re in good company.
 Some women prefer to keep their engagement ring safely tucked away in a jewelry box and wear it as a way to mark special occasions, such as anniversaries, birthdays, or holiday celebrations.